strategicdata/pmhc-mds-spec/doc/reserved-tags.rst

 .. _br20-Upload:

-Considerations for applying the tag in data Uploads
+Considerations for applying the tag in data uploads
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Users of local third-party or in-house developed systems will need to address